Oikos: Adoption

-It was permissible for a man to adopt a son In order to continue his family line.
+It was permissible for a man to adopt a son in order to continue his family line.
 The earliest references to Greek adoption are in the Gortyn Code, where an adopted son had fewer inheritance rights than a son by birth.
 By the 4th century BC in Athens, there were three forms of adoption: firstly, while a man was still alive; secondly, in his will; and thirdly, if a man died without a male heir and without providing for the adoption of a son in his will, he could have a son assigned to carry on his family.

 An adopted son was no longer a member of his original oikos, but was transferred to the oikos of his adopter.
 If he wished to return to his original oikos, he had to leave a son of his own in his adoptive oikos in order that it might continue.

 Pets

-Some animals were kept in the home from at least the time of Homer, who mentions dogs.
-The most popular pet was a small dog, often represented on 5th-century BC Attic gravestones and vases.
+Animals were sometimes kept, indoors or out, not only for practical or economic purposes but as hobbies, for show or affectionately as pets.
+Homer mentions dogs; the most popular pet was a small dog, often represented on 5th-century BC Attic gravestones and vases.
+Tame birds were also popular; but not cats.
+(Their sacred status in Egypt probably raised barriers.)

 Adultery

 If a married woman was caught committing adultery, her husband was required to divorce her.
 Additionally, any woman found with a moichos (adulterer) was barred from public religious practices, as well as from wearing any ornament.

-Lysias' speech On the Murder of Eratosthenes offers two possible reasons for the concern of Athenian men with moicheia: firstly, that the seducer not only damages a woman's chastity, but also corrupts her mind, and secondly that a clandestine relationship brings into question the paternity of the woman's children.
+Lysias's speech On the Murder of Eratosthenes offers two possible reasons for the concern of Athenian men with moicheia: firstly, that the seducer not only damages a woman's chastity, but also corrupts her mind, and secondly that a clandestine relationship brings into question the paternity of the woman's children.
 Christopher Carey considers that the second reason given, the bringing into doubt of the paternity of children, was the more important consideration, as not only was the paternity of children important for inheritance, in ancient Athens this inheritance involved the cult of the family's ancestors, making the purity of the blood even more important than it might otherwise be.
 Finally, adultery was feared because through seduction, unlike through rape, an adulterer might gain access to the household and its possessions.